-Every year dozens of students from the University of Toronto, elsewhere in Canada, and around the world write to ask me to hire them for undergraduate summer research work in my group.
-The majority of them are quite naïve, in that they have not done any homework to find out what skills a professor like me might expect.
-I got sufficiently tired of repeating myself answering these emails every year that I wrote this web page to help clarify my expectations of candidates.
+Every year, dozens of students -- locals, nationals, and internationals -- email me asking for summer research work in my lab.
+The majority of them are naïve, in that they have done zero homework to find out what skills a professor like me might expect.
+I got sufficiently tired of repeating myself during answering that I wrote this page to help cut through the general confusion.

-I therefore send all undergrads interested in doing summer research with me in the direction of experimental particle physics or astrophysics, especially those who want a publication on their record before they graduate.
-There are tons of positions available in these experimental fields and, even if a student really wants to be a theorist, they gain invaluable experience doing experimental research in the same field or a closely related one.
+I therefore refer all research opportunity seekers towards experimental particle physics or astrophysics, especially those who want a publication on their record before they graduate.
+There are tons of positions available in these experimental fields and, even if you really want to be a theorist, you gain invaluable experience doing experimental research in the same field or a closely related one.
 Here is a compilation of various research, employment and summer opportunities in our Department of Physics, put together by the Undergraduate Chair's office.

-Reading course topics I have previously offered to bright UofT undergrads:-
+Reading course topics I have previously offered to qualified UofT undergrads:-